sidgautam95/sidgautam95.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student in the department of [Computational Mathematics Science and Engineering](https://cmse.msu.edu/) at Michigan State University.
-I work in the area of MRI and CT image reconstruction under [Prof. Saiprasad Ravishankar](https://sites.google.com/site/sairavishankar3/).
+At MSU, I have been a a part of the [Signals, Learning, and Imaging (SLIM)](https://www.egr.msu.edu/slimgroup/) group headed by [Prof. Saiprasad Ravishankar](https://sites.google.com/site/sairavishankar3/) where I develop image reconstruction algorithms for MRI and X-ray CT applications.

-Previously, I obtained my MS degree in the department of [Electrical Engieering](http://www.ee.iitm.ac.in/) at Indian Institute of Technology Madras in 2020.
-During my MS degree, I worked in the area of computational electromagnetics and microwave remote sensing under the guidance of [Prof. Uday Khankhoje](http://www.ee.iitm.ac.in/uday/index.html).
+I obtained my MS degree in [Electrical Engieering](http://www.ee.iitm.ac.in/) from Indian Institute of Technology Madras in 2020.
+During my MS, I worked in the area of computational electromagnetics and microwave remote sensing under the guidance of [Prof. Uday Khankhoje](http://www.ee.iitm.ac.in/uday/index.html).